LinkedSoftwareDependencies/Article-Reproducability/content/modules.md

 All this npm data is stored in a [CouchDB](http://couchdb.apache.org/) [instance](https://registry.npmjs.org/) with one entry per bundle.
-This corresponds to the [metadata](https://docs.npmjs.com/files/package.json) added by the package developer, with additional metadata automatically added by the npm publishing process.
+This corresponds to the metadata, added by the package developer in a [`package.json`](https://docs.npmjs.com/files/package.json) file, with additional metadata automatically added by the npm publishing process.
 To be able to uniquely identify software components and, more importantly, interlink software components,